TheMrityunjayPathak/TheMrityunjayPathak/README.md

 • Database : I can work with MySQL, a popular database system to handle and retrieve data effectively.

+• Data Analysis : I can work with Excel for data analysis, creating pivot tables, performing calculations and visualizing data through charts and graphs.

+• BI Tool : I'm familiar with Power BI for creating dynamic dashboards, generating reports and deriving actionable insights from business data.

+• Web Application : I have experience working with Streamlit, an open-source Python library that makes it easy to create custom web apps for machine learning and data science.

 • Version Control : I'm familiar with Git, which helps in keeping track of changes in code and collaborating effectively with a team.

-• Web Application : I have experience working with Streamlit, an open-source Python library that makes it easy to create custom web apps for machine learning and data science.

 📫 Connect with Me